 Remove to a bowl, heat a pan with oil, add the mustard and urad.
 When it starts spluttering add the curry leaves and immediately pour over the ground chutney.

 Most times, we place the curry leaves on the chutney and pour the hot oil over the leaves.
-This way the leaves don’t loose their freshness.
+This way the leaves don't lose their freshness.

 Pudina Kothamalli Chutney recipe is posted here.

-In fact I remember those childhood days, when Amma suddenly feels she is lost with ideas for a dinner, she resorts to making groundnut chutney with rice.
-You know, its always the same recipe, yet it tastes different when served with different dishes.
-Like it’s more nutty with Rice, more silky with Idlis, sort of tangy with dosa.
+In fact, I remember those childhood days, when Amma suddenly feels she is lost with ideas for a dinner, she resorts to making groundnut chutney with rice.
+You know, it's always the same recipe, yet it tastes different when served with different dishes.
+Like it's nuttier with Rice, silkier with Idlis, sort of tangy with dosa.
 Not to mention Pulihora, my most favorite combination.
 I guess I can write lengthy prose when I am talking about a peanut chutney.
-You may wonder why this weird attachment for a simple chutney, well it’s something I grew up with and something that continued even after marriage.
+You may wonder why this weird attachment for a simple chutney, well it's something I grew up with and something that continued even after marriage.

 So this time hubby dear suggested she make for the kids as Konda also eats.
-Finally I also ended up making the chutney as how hubby dear always liked!
+Finally, I also ended up making the chutney as to how hubby dear always liked!

 Roasted Onions Chilies Peanut Chutney